All That's Interesting

 Sometimes a big story gets lost only because its unfortunate timing pits it in a competition for our attention with another, much larger story elsewhere.

-Colma, California: The City Of The Dead
+Inside Colma, California’s City Of The Dead